-During the past 28 years, the Houston Chapter of the API has contributed more than $2.54 million USD to educational (94%) and charitable/civic (6%) activities.
-Cumulative contributions since 1985 to endowed scholarship programs at 5 public universities in the State of Texas offering Petroleum Engineering degrees ($380K each) total $1.540K USD.
-Contributions to Louisiana State University’s Craft and Hawkins Department of Petroleum Engineering non endowed scholarship program since 1998 for students enrolled in Petroleum Engineering total $95K USD.
-Contributions made to benefit middle school and high school students through the Science Engineering Fair of Houston since 1985 and H.I.S.D.’s High School for Engineering Professions since 1998 total $323K USD.
+During the past 33 years, the Houston Chapter of the API has contributed $2.897 million USD to educational (94%) and charitable/civic (6%) activities.
+Cumulative contributions since 1985 to endowed scholarship programs at 5 public universities in the State of Texas offering Petroleum Engineering degrees ($363K each) total $1.815K USD.
+Contributions to Louisiana State University’s Craft and Hawkins Department of Petroleum Engineering non endowed scholarship program since 1998 for students enrolled in Petroleum Engineering total $126K USD.
+Contributions made to benefit middle school and high school students through the Science Engineering Fair of Houston since 1985 and H.I.S.D.’s High School for Engineering Professions since 1998 total $363K USD.

-Over the past seven (7) years, the chapter has donated $20K USD to MD Anderson Cancer Center for Mesothelioma Cancer Research in memory of Aileen M. Dillon and Lee M. Bourg.
-The chapter is committed to donating annually to this fund.
+The chapter has donated $24K USD to MD Anderson Cancer Center for Mesothelioma Cancer Research in memory of Aileen M. Dillon and Lee M. Bourg.
+The chapter is committed to donating annually to this fund for cancer research.

 We appreciate our members' and sponsors' continued support in making these contributions possible year after year.